A Relational Program Logic with Data Abstraction and Dynamic Framing: Appendix: Relational logic and its soundness (re Sect. )

-Sect.~\ref{sec:app:rules} presents additional relational proof rules and the main soundness result.
+Sect.~\ref{sec:app:rules} presents relational proof rules omitted from the body of the paper.
 Sect.~\ref{sec:app:lemrloceq} proves the crucial lockstep alignment lemma.
-The remaining subsections of this section are devoted to soundness of the proof rules; these are largely independent and need not be read in any particular order.
+The soundness proofs comprise subsections~\ref{sec:rLocEqSound}--\ref{sec:rWeaveSound}; these are largely independent and need not be read in any particular order.